Home (Sevendust album)

-Home is the second studio album by American rock band Sevendust, released on August 24, 1999, by TVT Records.
+Home is the second studio album by the American rock band Sevendust, released on August 24, 1999, by TVT Records.
 The album appeared on the Billboard 200 chart, remained there for fourteen weeks and peaked at No. 19 on September 11, 1999.
 It was certified gold on May 18, 2000, by the Recording Industry Association of America (RIAA).
-The album features thirteen tracks on the US release and sixteen tracks on the Japanese release, with two tracks featuring artists outside of Sevendust.
-Three of the album's songs were released as promotional singles: "Denial", "Waffle" and "Licking Cream".
+The album features thirteen tracks on the US release and sixteen tracks on the Japanese release, with two tracks featuring artists outside of Sevendust. one of the album's songs was released as a single: "Waffle".
+"Licking Cream", "Denial", "Bender" and "Home" were released as promotional singles.
 "Denial" and "Waffle" appeared on Billboards Mainstream Rock and Modern Rock Tracks charts.